 The document contains many frightening statements, however the part about it being a gynecomastia cause is something to not ignore.

 “Alcohol is directly toxic to the testes, causing reduced testosterone levels in men.
 In a study of normal healthy men who received alcohol for 4 weeks, testosterone levels declined after only 5 days and continued to fall throughout the study period.
-Prolonged testosterone deficiency may contribute to a “feminization” of male sexual characteristics, for example breast enlargement.”
+Prolonged testosterone deficiency may contribute to a “feminization” of male characteristics, for example breast enlargement.”

 Does alcohol lower testosterone permanently?
 If it is toxic to the testicles as the NIH says, then it could have a lasting effect if that causes permanent damage to how your body makes and regulates hormones.